rancher/windows/docs/active-directory/core-concepts/01-active-directory-details-and-definitions.md

 subdivide the various divisions of administration.*

 *The **logical structure** of AD DS includes a two-dimensional definition that can be viewed as a hierarchy, even though the objects themselves are stored in a flat database file.
-In addition to its own name, each object stores the name of the container directly above it in the hierarchy.
+In addition to its own name, **each object stores the name of the container directly above it in the hierarchy.
 That container object stores the name of its superior container, and so on, up to the root container.
-In this way, a logical structure is imposed that can be viewed by using AD DS tools as a tree of containers.
+In this way, a logical structure is imposed that can be viewed by using AD DS tools as a tree of containers**.
 By virtue of a hierarchical naming system, the objects in the tree appear to be nested inside (contained by) other objects.”*

 The main components of the Active Directory logical structure are described as follows

 - Active Directory Forest
     - The highest level in the hierarchy.
-A forest represents a self-contained directory.
-It is a security boundary, which gives administrators have complete control and access to all the information inside both the Forest and all Domains within the Forest.
+A forest represents a collection of Directories.
+It is a security boundary, which gives administrators complete control and access to all the information inside both the Forest and all Domains within the Forest.
+Multiple Forests may exist at a time.
 - Domain
     - Domains partition the information that is stored inside the directory into smaller portions so that the information can be more easily stored on various domain controllers and so that administrators have a greater degree of control over replication.
-Data that is stored in the directory is replicated throughout the forest from one domain controller to another.
+Data that is stored in the Active Directory is replicated throughout the forest from one domain controller to another.
 Some data that is relevant to the entire forest is replicated to all domain controllers.
 Other data that is relevant only to a specific domain is replicated only to domain controllers in that particular domain.
 A good domain design makes it possible to implement an efficient replication topology.